 Q3.
 Are there any risks to using UGC photography?

-Copyright infringement is the most common risk faced by e-commerce bands.
+Copyright infringement is the most common risk faced by e-commerce brands.
 However, you can overcome this by using consent forms and adhering to the specific usage right of the channels you use.

 Q4.
 Should brands use UGC in paid advertising?